bmar1/Plated/README.md

 ##  Objective

-This project, 'plated' aims to serve those who are on a budget or want help tracking what they eat — from calories to trying new foods — all in a way that's easy to manage through the app, so you can spend more time doing what's important to you!
+This project, plated aims to serve those who are on a budget or want help tracking what they eat — from calories to trying new foods — all in a way that's easy to manage through the app, so you can spend more time doing what's important to you!

----

-## Why use it?

-Plated offers a simple solution to everyday issues, meal planning and buying groceries.
-Instead of spending more time figuring out what to get, just get a meal plan on us, and only buy the groceries and cook the delicious meals!

 ---